 #10 Hong Kong Museum of Coastal Defence

 The Lei Yue Mun Fort was built by the British in the 1880s to protect Hong Kong from sea invasion and is now home to the Museum of Coastal Defence.
-It holds a permanent exhibition which looks back at 600 years of military history.
+It holds a permanent exhibition that looks back at 600 years of military history.
+While the museum is currently closed for a revamp (reopening 2020), there are plenty of outreach programmes and travelling exhibitions planned for the closure period; see the website for more info.

 #11 Hong Kong Space Museum

 After an extended closure for renovation, the Hong Kong Space Museum has re-opened to the public.
 The egg-shaped dome has been one of the most recognised landmarks on the Tsim Sha Tsui waterfront since it opened in 1980.
-It has a planetarium and an OMNIMAX theatre where it screens films.
-It also has a replica of a space shuttle nose and cockpit.
-The museum hosts regular extension activities throughout the year.
+It has a planetarium and an Omnimax theatre where it screens films.
+There’s also a replica of a space shuttle nose and cockpit.
+Regular extension activities are hosted throughout the year.

 Looking for more things to do in Hong Kong?
 Check out some top Hong Kong beaches!